I’m going to start by throwing down the gauntlet. You teach classics at Cambridge – is a degree in classics still relevant?

 Can you describe what your first book, The Greeks and the Irrational, is about?

-From Greeks to Romans – tell me about The Annals.
+From the Greeks to ancient Rome – tell me about The Annals by the great Roman historian, Tacitus.

 This is the best work of history ever written – that’s a big claim.